dpai/Vizify/README.md

 Qt - works with 4 as well as 5

+Update: The current code works with VTK 9 and ITK 5, since the update to Modern C++.
+I have not tested the older versions on which it was built before, so it may or may not work.

 ## Building Qt (Windows).

 Download the latest Qt from the online repository.
 The instructions are for Qt version 5.9.1.
 It is possible later versions differ in setup.